World Water Skills at IFAT Munich

 © DWA

 This station will be all about agitators.
 After reading the data of a vibration, an error has been detected.
 After professional and safe disassembly the agitator must be repaired and after reassembly correctly to be put into operation.
 Finally, the data of the vibration sensor have to be checked again.
-At IFAT 2020 in Munich, the companies KSB and Mitsubishi Electric support this station.

 Station 3: Measurement, control and regulation operational monitoring